tn610582/NLP/README.md

 ## Running the tests

-* The project consists of three parts: data preprocessing, encoding and decoding.
+* The project consists of three parts: data preprocessing can be found in: data_preprocessing.ipynb encoding and decoding can be found in: NMT_en_man.ipynb
 * Also, please make sure you have tensor-flow installed in you python environment.
 * Tensor_flow installation can be found [Here](https://www.tensorflow.org/install)